truemark/terraform-aws-rds-aurora-mysql/README.md

-# AWS RDS Aurora PostgreSQL
+# AWS RDS Aurora MySQL

-This terraform module creates a provisioned Aurora RDS instance with PostgreSQL compatability.
-This module extends the functionality of the module "terraform-aws-modules/rds-aurora/aws" providing PostgreSQL specific defaults and the ability to create an optional RDS proxy.
+This terraform module creates a provisioned Aurora RDS instance with MySQL compatability.
+This module extends the functionality of the module "terraform-aws-modules/rds-aurora/aws" providing MySQL specific defaults and the ability to create an optional RDS proxy.

 ## Quick Links